Shakshouka

 Directions

-- Prepare the vegetables.
-Onion: halve, peel, and cut into medium dice.
-Chile: remove the seeds and thinly slice.
-Garlic: peel and coarsely chop.
-Bell pepper: remove the seeds, and cut into 1 cm squares.
+- Onion: peel, halve, and cut into ½ cm slices.
+Chile: halve lengthwise, remove the seeds, and thinly slice.
+Garlic: crush, peel and roughly chop.

-- Turn off the heat, and add more salt if necessary.
+- And add more salt if necessary.

 More recipes like shakshouka